semaphoreci/docs/use-case-django-continuous-integration.md

 the linting fails.
 This prevents running time consuming tests for semantically incorrect code.

-Consider a smaple Django `blog` project with two applications: `posts` and `comments`.
+Consider a sample Django `blog` project with two applications: `posts` and `comments`.
 For these reasons our pipeline is composed of three blocks, one for setup and two for tests: